yusufpapurcu/blog/content/post/techdebt.md

 He also mentions that engineering organizations can went stand-still mode under highly unpaid TechDebt.

-We can say the TechDebt as a term means the negative side in tradeoff between Delivery Speed and Product Quality.
+We can say the TechDebt as a term means the negative side in tradeoff between Delivery Speed and Quality (not always shows up in product level).
 It's important to **not** use this term as an excuse to engineers writing bad code.

 ---